-The local community, whilst recognising and welcoming a general shift towards a combination of A3 restaurant uses as well as A1 retail uses, would like to strengthen existing policy to ensure that only a minority of premises are used as services.
+Policy P11 - Lower Marsh - The local community, whilst recognising and welcoming a general shift towards a combination of A3 restaurant uses as well as A1 retail uses, would like to strengthen existing policy to ensure that only a minority of premises are used as services.
 This preserves the character of the street as a shopping street with daytime as well as evening uses.

-Policy P14 - Bishop's and Cathedral's Wards have a particular shortage of affordable and flexible office spaces.
-Flexibility is defined both in terms of physical adaptability and length of tenure.
+Policy P12 - Flexibility is defined both in terms of physical adaptability and length of tenure.
 There is a need for office spaces which can be adapted as co-working space, shared between a number of smaller companies who are able to economise through shared services such as cleaning.
 There is also a shortage of large spaces for more established businesses.

-Policy P15 - Lower Marsh Market is a valued community asset and a locally-owned not-for-profit company which requires particular and continued support to grow, including investment in infrastructure.
+Policy P13 - Lower Marsh Market is a valued community asset and a locally-owned not-for-profit company which requires particular and continued support to grow, including investment in infrastructure.
 It requires particular support as it is an asset in public ownership which can be developed to:

-- Create jobs - 2.
+- 1. Create jobs - 2.
 Drive footfall to the street to support local shops - 3.
 Provide opportunities for training and small business incubation, including via links with schools, colleges and universities - 4.
 Rebalance the local retail offer so as to ensure a greater mix, including provision for the local resident population on a range of incomes - 5.
 Form greater strategic links between the market and other developing parts of Waterloo such as Leake Street, Waterloo Station and a newly developed Johanna site - 6.
 Generate a surplus to support the growth of the market, and the wider regeneration of Waterloo

-Retail & work : Other guidance
+Retail & work: Other guidance